Chris Jones (defensive tackle, born 1990): 2015

 Jones and the Patriots won Super Bowl XLIX over the defending champion Seattle Seahawks, Jones allegedly played the game with a torn calf.
 Jones calf injury caused him to miss the entire 2015 NFL season.

 The Patriots waived Jones on April 15, 2016.

 Miami Dolphins

 On April 18, 2016, Jones was claimed off waivers by the Miami Dolphins.
 He was released by the Dolphins as part of final roster cuts but re-signed with the team on September 14, 2016.
 He played in seven games, starting none, with no sacks and four tackles.
 He was released by the Dolphins on November 7, 2016.

-San Francisco 49ers
+San Francisco 49ers (first stint)

 Jones was claimed off waivers by the 49ers on November 8, 2016.
 He was made starter against the Dolphins on November 27, 2016, and started again the following week.

 On March 16, 2017, Jones re-signed with the 49ers.
 He was placed on injured reserve on September 2, 2017.